iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.health.covid19 1 reviews"/>
 </p>

+> A great idea but shame we have the morons out of touch with reality running the states and country!
+I had this installed but with restrictions continuing no point continuing with this app!<br> :date: __2020-07-11 04:39:49__

 > Absolute rubbish<br> :date: __2020-07-10 12:00:01__

 > Often features are just links to external websites.
 The stats are so bad (they should include days since last community transmission and also have a running tally of how many new cases were reported each day since the beginning and also break that up by state.
 Total cases is not very informative especially if you don't know previous totals in the past<br> :date: __2020-07-10 05:22:54__